 Chemical instrumentation is important in providing experimental data necessary for basic research and applications in analytical, environmental, organic, medicinal and advanced materials chemistry.
 Instrumentation fills only part of the need, as the challenges presented often require highly developed skills and judgement of the experimenter in order to obtain the most reliable results.
 This course provides the conceptual knowledge, experience and skills related to a variety of instrumental analytical and separation techniques suitable for materials in complex matrices and interfaces.
-Building on the foundations provided in CHEM2110, this course introduces students to advanced instrumentation and analytical skills to complement the core and directed courses for the BSc Chemistry majors.
+Building on the foundations provided in CHEM2110, this course introduces students to advanced instrumentation and analytical skills.

 On successful completion of the course students will be able to:

 1. Explain the theoretical principles underpinning the instrumental techniques and their applications;

 2. Assess the appropriateness of the instrumental methods for the analysis of samples in various formats and from complex matrices;

 3. Acquire practical analytical skills and employ a variety of instrumental techniques for the analysis of samples in various formats and from various matrices;